extralsc/extralsc_woocommerce_share_cart/README.md

 Here’s how you can use the plugin:

-1. **Share a Cart**: A user can share their cart by copying the URL with the `cart_id` parameter and sending it to another user.
+1. **Share a Cart**: A user can share their cart by copying the URL with the `ctoken` parameter and sending it to another user.
 2. **View and Proceed to Checkout**: The recipient of the shared cart can open the URL and view the cart's contents.
 They can then proceed to checkout with all the items already added to their WooCommerce cart.

 ## Troubleshooting

-- **Cart Not Found**: If a shared cart is not found, make sure the correct `cart_id` is being passed in the URL.
+- **Cart Not Found**: If a shared cart is not found, make sure the correct `ctoken` is being passed in the URL.

 - **Products Not Adding to Cart**: Ensure that the products exist and that the WooCommerce cart is properly initialized.
 If there is an issue with adding products, check that the product IDs are valid and the quantities are correctly set.